The Fourth Portsmouth Peace Treaty Forum

 The Contribution of Non-Official Parties to the Success of Official Negotiations

 Good afternoon, everyone.
 It's still afternoon, I think.
-It's a pleasure for me to be here with all of you today and also a pressure very much to share the podium with my colleagues from Russia, from Japan, and from America.
+It's a pleasure for me to be here with all of you today and also a pleasure very much to share the podium with my colleagues from Russia, from Japan, and from America.

 Rather than be the person who summarizes what everyone else has said, I'm going to take the conversation in a slightly different direction from my predecessors.